makrai/notes/cummins18-speech-health.md

 * two challenges have been won using a deep learning based approach:
   2015’s Parkinson’s condition sub-challenge [118] and 2017’s cold and flu
-  * debatable given the results in [126] if the winning approach in 2015 was due to the deep learning approach or the post-processing speaker clustering method employed [118]
+  * ? winning approach in 2015 was due to the post-processing speaker clustering method employed [118]
+    * given the results in [126], rather than deep learning
   * the majority of challenge participants still use very conventional feature extraction and classification paradigms
 * A major reason for this is most likely the small database,